The Story Museum – Privacy Statement

-- We optionally allow you to store your card details for use in future transactions.
-This is carried out in compliance with PCI-DSS and in a way where none of our staff members is able to see your full card number.
-We never store your 3 or 4 digit security code.
+- Spektrix optionally allows you to store your card details for use in future transactions.
+This is carried out in compliance with PCI-DSS and in a way where none of their staff members or Story Museum staff members is able to see your full card number.
+Your 3 or 4 digit security code is never stored.

 Maintaining your personal information

 - We store your personal information for a proportionate length of time such that for any subsequent purchases you make we are able to link them back to a single unique record that we hold for you on our system.